-Once the Power Unit and the Flex Tube are installed, you can install the Pushbutton Air Valve, which requires the Zero Angle Bracket (which should already be installed).
+Once the Power Unit and the Flex Tube are installed, you can install the Pushbutton Air Valve, which requires the Zero Angle Bracket (which may already have been installed).

 The Pushbutton Air Valve is used to lower the Runways.
 It can go on either side of the Power Unit, whichever is easier to access for the Lift operator.